 The Business Gazette is published each Tuesday by the Australian Securities and Investments Commission (ASIC).
 It contains private company notices advertised by companies under the Corporations Act 2001.

-The MoneySamrt income tax calculator calculates how much tax you will pay on your employment income this year.
-You can also find out your marginal tax rate.
+Calculates how much tax you will pay on your employment income this year and your marginal tax rate.

-Discover financial guidance especially written for Aboriginal and Torres Strait Islander people.
-Information includes budgeting and saving, borrowing money, mobile phones, superannuation, scams and warnings, Wills etc.
+Provides financial guidance especially written for Aboriginal and Torres Strait Islander people.
+Includes budgeting and saving, borrowing money, mobile phones, superannuation, scams and warnings, wills and more.

 Explains how to go about insuring your home and contents; and how to make a claim.

 Provides information to guide you through the basic principles of investing and how to find a good financial adviser.

 Losing your partner changes your life, and money matters may seem unimportant at the time.
-MoneySmart page has some practical steps to help you get through this period and better prepare you for the future.
+Provides advice on how to cope with the loss of your partner.

 Be tax savvy.
 Provides guidance on what makes some investments more tax-effective than others such as shares, property and super, tax-effective.
-A worthwhile strategy needs to be a sound investment first.
-Any tax benefit should be secondary.

 The MoneySmart mortgage calculator shows how much you can afford to borrow and what your home loan repayments will be.
 It can also show your repayments if interest rates change.

 Provides information about National consumer credit regulation, registration and licensing.

 By the time you are 55, you might be thinking about retirement and what to do once you stop working.
 As with all major lifestyle changes, your income will probably change.
 Check these MoneySmart prompts to help you review your finances and make some decisions.